appsmithorg/appsmith-docs/website/docs/packages/concepts/README.md

 * Direct binding of JS Module or JSObject data inside the query modules is not supported.

+* The feature of binding dynamic values to query modules using `this.params.(…)` is not yet supported.

+* Authentication with Google Sheets inside a module is not supported.
+A workaround is to connect the datasource through the application.

+* Importing CURL in packages is not supported in the closed beta.

 See [How to create a Query Module](/packages/how-to-guides/create-query-module)